Table Of Contents

 Stem Cell Vaccine for Mesothelioma

-Researchers at Stanford University School of Medicine are working on a stem cell vaccine for mesothelioma and other cancers.
+Stanford University School of Medicine researchers are working on a stem cell vaccine for mesothelioma and other cancers.

-The stem cell vaccine uses induced pluripotent stem (IPS) cells, which are a patient’s own cells that are modified in a lab and then injected back into the patient to stimulate an immune response.
+The stem cell vaccine uses induced pluripotent stem (IPS) cells, a patient’s cells modified in a lab and then injected back into the patient to stimulate an immune response.

-According to a 2018 study published in the journal Cell Stem Cell, the research is still in animal models and not yet tested in humans.
+According to a 2018 study published in Cell Stem Cell, the research is still in animal models and has not yet been tested in humans.

 CRS-207 Clinical Trial Halted

-Although the CRS-207 vaccine received orphan drug status from the FDA in 2015, a phase II trial of the vaccine was stopped in 2017.
+Although the CRS-207 vaccine received orphan drug status from the FDA in 2015, a phase II vaccine trial was stopped in 2017.

 The trial was halted because the vaccine was not working well enough.